JulV94/YoubotVMInstallation/README.md

 `vagrant init vagrant init shadowrobot/ros-indigo-desktop-xfce-trusty64.box`
 `vagrant up`

 Note : Log in using the ROS user with the password ros

+Stop your machine and go in the configuration of you virtual machine in virtualbox to put 2048 Mo in RAM
+[logo]: https://github.com/JulV94/YoubotVMInstallation/blob/master/RAMScreenshot.png "virtualbox config img"

 ## When you're in your virtual machine
 * Update your system